The

 7th-level Monster Slayer Conclave feature

-You have trained your mind to better resist the supernatural assaults of your hated foes.
-Whenever your Quarry forces you to make an ability check or saving throw you gain a bonus to your roll equal to one roll of your Quarry Die.
+You have sharpened your mind to withstand the supernatural assaults of your foes.
+When your Quarry forces you to make an ability check or saving throw you gain a bonus to your roll equal to your Quarry Die.

 Monster's Nemesis